BP-Tracker/bp-tracker-particle/README.md

 ```

-TODO

 Cloud API
 -----

 BP tracker utilizes particle.io's cloud service to interface with client applications.
 The table below summaries all the functions
-that can be called on the device. <wip>
+that can be called on the device.

+Work in progress...

 Additional Resources